The expanded universe

 - Luigi was portrayed as timid and easily frightened in comparison to Mario (and generally more of a dork) in the The Super Mario Bros.
 Super Show long before he was shown as such in the games.
 Mario's love of Italian food from the same show was likewise canonized in Super Mario 64.

-- Mario spinning Bowser around by his tail in Super Mario 64 originated in this Japanese furikake commercial from the '80s.
+- Mario spinning Bowser around by his tail in Super Mario 64 originated in the 1986 Japanese animated movie The Great Mission to Save Princess Peach.
+That clip can be seen in this furikake commercial.

 - There are quite a few examples from the Mass Effect series:

-- Technically, even Captain Anderson and Saren are examples of this trope; they're the main characters of Mass Effect: Revelation, the prequel novel released before Mass Effect 1.
+- Technically, even Captain Anderson and Saren are examples of this; they're the main characters of Mass Effect: Revelation, the prequel novel released before Mass Effect 1.

 - Jacob Taylor and Miranda Lawson first appeared as the protagonists of Mass Effect: Galaxy before becoming party members in Mass Effect 2.
 In Jacob's case, he's probably one of the few video game characters to go from being a Player Character in one game to just a party member in a later one.
 Miranda herself had another appearance in Mass Effect: Redemption before Mass Effect 2 came out.